Derrick Henry: 2019: First rushing title

-2020: Offensive Player of the Year
+2020: Second rushing title and Offensive Player of the Year

 Despite leading the league in rushing yards for most of the first four weeks of the 2020 season, Henry was limited to no more than 3.7 yards per carry for all but one of them.
-These struggles ended in the week 6 game against the Houston Texans, Henry finished with 212 rushing yards, 52 receiving yards, and two touchdowns (including a 94-yard rushing touchdown).
+These struggles ended in the week 6 game against the Texans, Henry finished with 212 rushing yards, 52 receiving yards, and two touchdowns (including a 94-yard rushing touchdown).
 In overtime, he finished the game with a five-yard touchdown to end the game as the Titans won 42–36.

 Henry was named the AFC Offensive Player of the Week for his performance in Week 6.
 He was also named AFC Offensive Player of the Month for October after racking up 399 scrimmage yards with 344 yards rushing and five touchdowns.
 During a Week 8 31–20 road loss to the Cincinnati Bengals, he ran for 112 yards and a touchdown.
-In Week 11 against the Baltimore Ravens, Henry had 133 rushing yards and the game-winning touchdown in overtime to defeat the Ravens on the road 30–24.
-In a 45–26 road victory against the Indianapolis Colts in Week 12, Henry had 27 carries for 178 rushing yards and three touchdowns.
-In Week 14 against the Jacksonville Jaguars, Henry rushed 26 times for 215 yards and two touchdowns during the 31–10 victory.
+In Week 11 against the Ravens, Henry had 133 rushing yards and the game-winning touchdown in overtime to defeat the Ravens on the road 30–24.
+In a 45–26 road victory against the Colts in Week 12, Henry had 27 carries for 178 rushing yards and three touchdowns.
+In Week 14 against the Jaguars, Henry rushed 26 times for 215 yards and two touchdowns during the 31–10 victory.

 In Week 15 against the Detroit Lions, Henry rushed for 147 yards and a touchdown during the 46–25 win.

 In Week 17 against the Houston Texans, Henry rushed for a career-high 250 rushing yards and two touchdowns during the 41–38 road victory.

 Henry was named the AFC Offensive Player of the Week for his performance.

 During the game, Henry became the eighth running back in NFL history to surpass 2,000 rushing yards.
 This also made him the only player to have 2,000 yard rushing seasons in high school, college, and the NFL.
 In addition to his 2,027 rushing yards, Henry established career highs in carries (378), yards-per-carry (5.4) and rushing touchdowns (17).
-He was named the 2020 Offensive Player of the Year at the 10th Annual NFL Honors.
+He was named the 2020 Offensive Player of the Year at the 10th NFL Honors.
 He was ranked fourth by his fellow players on the NFL Top 100 Players of 2021.

-In the Wild Card Round of the playoffs against the Ravens, Henry was held without a single first down.
+In the wild-card round of the playoffs against the Ravens, Henry was held without a single first down.
 He was limited to 40 yards on 18 carries (2.2 yards-per-carry) and three receptions for 11 yards during the 20–13 loss.